 4. Frozen Pipes

-While other regions in Australia don't deal with cold winters, others are more prone to frozen pipes now and then.
-In these cold areas, still water within the pipes can turn into a solid block of ice.
-This prevents water movement and compromises your pipeline's durability.
-With the accumulation of blockages and the increased volume of still water turned to ice, you'll need to do more than use a plunger to get your water flowing again.
+While other regions in Australia don’t deal with cold winters, others are more prone to frozen pipes now and then.
+Still, water within the pipes can turn into a solid block of ice in these cold areas.
+Consequently, water cannot move through the pipeline, compromising its durability.
+With the accumulation of blockages and the increased volume of still water turned to ice, you’ll need to do more than use a plunger to get your water flowing again.

 If any of the situations above affect your pipelines, you may need to adjust your water usage.
 Once you’ve indicated the cause of the damage, you’ll need to take preventative measures to avoid further damage to your plumbing systems.